• Search

 Visit https://www.cms.gov/nosurprises/consumers for more information about your rights under federal law.

 The federal Transparency in Coverage Rule requires our group health plan to disclose price and cost-sharing information to participants.
-To comply, Envision has posted links to the Anthem and Surgery Plus webpages which provides access to pricing information via Machine-Readable Files.
+To comply, Envision has posted links to webpages which provide access to pricing information via Machine-Readable Files.

-Click here for the Anthem: Transparency in Coverage (TIC) machine readable files (MRFs)
+Click here for the Aetna: Transparency in Coverage (TIC) machine readable files (MRFs)

-Click here for the AmeriBen: Transparency in Coverage (TIC) machine readable files (MRFs)
+Click here for the Lantern: Transparency in Coverage (TIC) machine readable files (MRFs)

 Click here for the HMSA: Transparency in Coverage (TIC) machine readable files (MRFs)